A plat form presentation for surface-links: Proofs of Theorems and

 Let $(L, B)$ be an admissible banded link in $\R^3$.
 Let $\mathbf{d}$ and $\mathbf{D}$ be unions of mutually disjoint 2-disks embedded in $\R^3$ bounded by $L$ and $L_B$, respectively.
 Consider a closed surface $F = F(L, B)$ in $\R^4 = \R^3 \times \R$ defined by

 where $|B|$ is the union of the bands belonging to $B$.
-We call $F(L,B)$ a \textit{closed realizing surface of $(L, B)$}.
-Although it depends on a choice of $\mathbf{d}$ and $\mathbf{D}$, the equivalence class as a surface-link does not depend on them (cf. \cite{Kamada2017_book, K-S-S1982}).
+We call $F(L, B)$ a \textit{closed realizing surface of $(L, B)$}.
+Although it depends on a choice of $\mathbf{d}$ and $\mathbf{D}$, the equivalence class as surface-links does not depend on them (cf. \cite{Kamada2017_book, K-S-S1982}).